-1000Minds is an online suite of tools and processes to help individuals and groups make decisions, and also to understand other people’s choices.
+1000Minds is an online suite of tools and processes to help individuals and groups make decisions, and also to understand people’s choices.

 Depending on your application, 1000Minds can also help you think about the value for money of alternatives and allocate budgets or other scarce resources.